RenRenJuan/Green-Travel-Carbon-App/README.md

   matching what was on play since c.
 4709 (after cloning current master).

   As of August 4719 it still loads in Android Studio, and it will be preserved in the repo.

+  Note: going over the sources there are references to a PDF.
+This refers to the origins of the project.
+  An individual had taken on the task of making an application for NRDC Boston and got stuck on the GPS.
+  The PDF was what that app was supposed to do.
+I completed it up doing the basic thing it was supposed to do so.